stutichugh/stutichugh.github.io/README.md

-This is my personal website styled using jekyll themed mediumish
+This is my personal website styled using jekyll theme mediumish